saltyorg/docs/docs/sandbox/apps/calibre.md

 ### 3. Setup

-- The configured username/password are taken from your Saltbox [`accounts.yml`](../../../saltbox/install/install/#configuration) file located in `/srv/git/saltbox/accounts.yml`
+- The username is `abc` .
+The configured password is taken from your Saltbox [`accounts.yml`](../../../saltbox/install/install/#configuration) file located in `/srv/git/saltbox/accounts.yml`

 - Calibre is ready for use.
 If you added your pre-existing Calibre library to /mnt/local/Media/Books then you should see your library is ready to go.
 If not, then you have a blank library ready for you to fill.